Skip Navigation

 The Oscar Peterson Program Orchestra offers tuition-free and accessible education to members of underserved communities.
 It aims to cultivate musical excellence in a student-centered environment by providing high-quality orchestral training and performance to young musicians who might not otherwise have the opportunity to continue their musical studies.

-Open to woodwinds, brass, percussion, and strings players, musicians will receive regular full orchestra rehearsals, private lessons with celebrated RCM faculty members, regular coaching sessions with student mentors from The Glenn Gould School, and classes in the foundations of music theory and history.
+Open to woodwinds, brass, percussion, and strings players, musicians receive regular full orchestra rehearsals, private lessons with celebrated RCM faculty members, regular coaching sessions with student mentors from The Glenn Gould School, and classes in the foundations of music theory and history.

 The Scholars Program

-Students showing exceptional promise and studying disciplines not traditionally involved in orchestra, such as piano and vocal, will have the opportunity to study in the Music Enrichment Program at the Oscar Peterson School of Music, completely tuition-free.
+Students showing exceptional promise and studying disciplines not traditionally involved in orchestra, such as piano and vocal, have the opportunity to study in the Music Enrichment Program at the Oscar Peterson School of Music, completely tuition-free.

-These students will receive exceptional instruction in the fundamentals of classical music through the RCM curriculum, as did Oscar Peterson himself.
-These important skills in music theory, music history, ear training and musicianship will provide an excellent foundation for our young students to enjoy and perform music from great classical composers as well as today’s popular artists.
+These students receive exceptional instruction in the fundamentals of classical music through the RCM curriculum, as did Oscar Peterson himself.
+These important skills in music theory, music history, ear training and musicianship provide an excellent foundation for our young students to enjoy and perform music from great classical composers as well as today’s popular artists.

-Weekly private lessons at the Royal Conservatory will be scheduled at a mutually agreed upon weekly day and time beginning Fall 2022.
-Scholars will be assessed and also placed in a weekly theory or history class based on their level.
+The Scholars meet with Koerner Hall performers and inspirational guest speakers to explore their artistry and their roles as citizens in a global music community.
+Weekly private lessons at The Royal Conservatory are scheduled at a mutually agreed upon weekly day and time beginning Fall 2023.
+Scholars are assessed and also placed in a weekly theory or history class based on their level.

 Additional Access Opportunities